kazuotani14/drake/drake/examples/humanoid_controller/README.md

 NEW COMMAND (with tasks)

 4. Send CoM and end effector "position tasks".
-See the code to see how the goal positions are set, and how the high level planner reacts to the robot's state.
+See the code in `simple_highlevel_planer.cc` to see how the goal positions are set, and how the high level planner reacts to the robot's state.

     `$ ./bazel-bin/drake/examples/humanoid_controller/valkyrie_squatting_demo`